haberdashPI/vscode-master-key/notes.md

   macro recording commands in this way should raise an error (it is an easy mistake to make when specifying the range of command to store on the stack when defining a keybinding)

+- implement an edit and a navigation history since the built-in commands aren't particularly satisfying

 - maybe the parse errors can be added to the problems window? (and just have one error message for all problems)